MattMS/shelp/command/git/README.md

 If you are new to Git, you should check out [gitref.org](http://gitref.org/).
-It is useful as a tutorial and later as a reference.
+It can be read as a tutorial and then used as a reference.

 ## Help